With the Old Breed: Synopsis

-Sledge's memoir gives a firsthand perspective on the Pacific Theatre.
-His memoir is a front-line account of infantry combat in the Pacific War.
-It brings the reader into the island hopping, the jungle heat and rain, the filth and malaise, the fear of potential banzai attacks, and the hopelessness and loss of humanity that characterized the campaign in the Pacific.
+Sledge's memoir is a front-line account of infantry combat in the Pacific War.
+It contains a US Marine's firsthand account of island hopping, climate, disease, the fear and uncertainty that characterized the campaign in the Pacific.
 Sledge wrote starkly of the brutality displayed by Japanese soldiers during the battles and of the hatred that both sides harbored for each other.
-In Sledge's words, "This was a brutish, primitive hatred, as characteristic of the horror of war in the Pacific as the palm trees and the islands."

-Sledge describes one instance in which he and a comrade came across the mutilated bodies of three Marines, butchered and with their severed genitals inserted into their mouths.
-He also describes the behavior of some Marines towards dead Japanese, including the removal of gold teeth from Japanese corpses (including, in one case, from a severely wounded but still living Japanese soldier), as well as other macabre trophy-taking.
+In one instance, Sledge describes an account where he and a comrade came across the dead bodies of three Marines, mutilated with their severed genitals inserted into their mouths.
+He also describes the behavior of some Marines towards dead Japanese, including the removal of gold teeth from Japanese corpses and, in one case, from a Japanese soldier who was still alive, as well as other macabre trophy-taking.
 He details the process and mechanisms that slowly strip away a combat infantryman's humanity and compassion, in a manner that is accessible to a general audience.

 Sledge describes in detail the physical struggle of living in a combat zone and the debilitating effects of constant fear, fatigue, and filth.
-"Fear and filth went hand-in-hand," he wrote.
-"It has always puzzled me that this important factor in our daily lives has received so little attention from historians and is often omitted from otherwise excellent personal memoirs by infantrymen."
-Marines had trouble staying dry, finding time to eat their rations, practicing basic field sanitation (it was impossible to dig latrines or catholes in the coral rock on Peleliu), and simply moving around on the pulverized coral of Peleliu and in the mud of Okinawa.
+He wrote that "Fear and filth went hand-in-hand, it has always puzzled me that this important factor in our daily lives has received so little attention from historians and is often omitted from otherwise excellent personal memoirs by infantrymen."

 Reception

-Describing it as an example of "the American procedure at its best, unashamed of simplicity," Paul Fussell said that With the Old Breed "is one of the finest memoirs to emerge from any war."
+Describing it as an example of "The American procedure at its best, unashamed of simplicity," literary historian Paul Fussell wrote that With the Old Breed was "One of the finest memoirs to emerge from any war."

-New York Times writer and editor Dwight Garner describes the book's depiction of war as "surpassingly vivid," adding, "What puts With the Old Breed across is, oddly enough, Sledge's sensitivity.
+New York Times writer and editor Dwight Garner described the book's depiction of war as "surpassingly vivid," adding, "What puts With the Old Breed across is, oddly enough, Sledge's sensitivity.
 He offers many small, artful portraits of men he admires (and a few he despises.)
 He chronicles small kindnesses and profound acts of friendship."